 The Company accounts for leases in accordance with ASC Topic 842, Leases (Topic 842), the Company has elected the 'package of practical expedients', which permits it not to reassess under the standard its prior conclusions about lease identification, lease classification and initial direct costs.
 In addition, the Company elects not to apply ASC Topic 842 to arrangements with lease terms of 12 months or less.
 Operating lease right of use assets ("ROU") represent the right to use the leased asset for the lease term and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 As most leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available at the adoption date in determining the present value of future payments.
+Upon the election by the Company to extend the lease for additional years, that election will be treated as a lease modification and the lease will be reviewed for remeasurement.
 Lease expense for minimum lease payments is amortized on a straight-line basis over the lease term and is included in general and administrative expenses in the statements of operations.